- Entertainment and Media»

 My Songbird Has Flown

-It is now three years on, time heals but we do not forget our loved ones.
+It is now six years on, time heals, but we do not forget our loved ones.
 I have dedicated Bob Marley's Three Little Birds, to Dwina, Barry, Robin John, Spencer, Melissa, and the rest of the family.
-Mostly, to Barbara who has lost another son who was a very highly talented beautiful caring person.
+Mostly, to Barbara, who has lost another son who was a very highly talented beautiful caring person.
 May God bring you peace; I hope now everyone has healed over the loss of Robin even though he is solely missed his life and memories are still alive in all of us.

 Robin Gibb Funeral: Widow Dwina Reads Poem 'My Songbird Has Flown'